GameKit Complete Guide for Developers Multiplayer and More

 Cons

-• Some behavior depends on platform services availability in region or account settings
+- Some behavior depends on the availability of platform services in the region or account settings.

 Core concepts and components